marcharaoui/RAG-from-scratch/README.md

-# Build a Retrieval-Augmented Generation from Scratch for your specific needs
+# Build a Retrieval-Augmented Generation from Scratch

 <br>